 Top Ten Star Wars Characters That Weren’t in The Movies

 This entry probably won’t make a lot of sense to those Star Wars fans who have never set foot into the “Expanded Universe” before.
-And by that statement, I mean the plethora of Star Wars novels out there that have been dubbed as official canon by creator George Lucas.
+And by that statement, I mean the plethora of Star Wars novels out there that were dubbed as official canon by creator George Lucas, but now have had that status revoked.
 There are so many books out there I haven’t read yet, so I’m sure some Star Wars nerd who is an even bigger dork than me will call me out for not listing some character who was terrific from one I haven’t read before.
 But here are ten Star Wars characters, and the books, comics or video games they appeared in, that would have been worthy of making it to the big screen.

 The Force Unleashed wasn’t a great game… but the secret apprentice of Darth Vader was everything we expected and more.
 The guy could destroy a TIE Fighter with the flick of a wrist.
 A great character that is still relatively new to the expanded universe.